-Understanding the Ups & Downs of Fibromyalgia
+Understanding the Ups & Downs

 Most people with a chronic illness are always sick.
 The effects on the body of cancer, a virus, or a degenerative disease are fairly constant.
 It's understandably confusing to see someone with fibromyalgia be unable to do something on Monday, yet perfectly capable of it on Wednesday.

-Look at it this way: Everyone's hormones fluctuate, and even things like weight and blood pressure can rise and fall during the course of a day, week or month.
+Look at it this way: Everyone's hormones fluctuate, and things like weight and blood pressure can rise and fall during the course of a day, week or month.
 All of the systems and substances in the body work that way, rising and falling in response to different situations.

 Research shows conclusively that fibromyalgia involves abnormal levels of multiple hormones and other substances.
 Because those things all go up and down, sometimes one or more are in the normal zone and other times they're not.
 The more things that are out of the zone, the worse they'll feel.

-Understanding Stress & Fibromyalgia
+Understanding Reactions to Stress